InstituteforDiseaseModeling/idmtools/docs/platforms/slurm/index.rst

 Bridged mode allows you to utilize the emodpy/idmtools Singularity environment containers.
 This is accomplished through a script that manages the communication to Slurm outside the container.

-Bridge mode requires the package `idmtools-slurm-utils`.
+Bridged mode requires the package `idmtools-slurm-utils`.

 To use bridged mode, before running your container you must run the bridge script outside the container::